civica-digital/inegi-geo/README.md

 # INEGI (Geospatial database)
 > Imports [INEGI geospatial database][inegi] into a readable CSV

-Every application interacting with the INGEI's geospatial data, uses a standalone copy of the database, or implements its own _snowflake_ solution, causing **inconsistencies**, missing the benefits of having a centralized source of truth.
+Every application interacting with the INEGI's geospatial data, uses a standalone copy of the database, or implements its own _snowflake_ solution, causing **inconsistencies**, missing the benefits of having a centralized source of truth.